Benelli2727/pyhton-calculator/README.md

 # pyhton-calculator
 Hi guys, I am Arjun.
 This is a simple calculator that I have made.
-I have used python In this code.
+I have used python in this code.